tsongpra/portfolio/FinalPart1.md

 Part 1: Problem identification - shows how Thailand (poor) perform compared to other countries in terms of education quality to provoke the reader's thought that "Thailand education is problematic" and "Why?"
 I will display the PISA score of Thailand compared to an average PISA score, English literacy, and the reverse relationship between the long class hour and the student's performance.

-The funny thing is the biggest portion of government spending goes with the educational department.
+Another point is the biggest portion of government spending goes with the educational department.
 However, the global presence of Thailand is bad.
 These 3 support the consequence of poor quality Thailand's educational system.

 Part 2: Why?
-This is the reasons...
+These are the reasons...

 3.1 Teacher - Schools in Thailand requires theie teacher applicants to have a bachelor degree in Education (major in the subject they teach such as Maths, Physics etc.)
 We are facing a shortage of teacher supplies (a ratio between teacher and student is 1:21 compared to 1:10 in Finland where is the best education in the world.), while the clas size is around 40 students per class.